-Approximately 3,600 kg of asbestos containing materials (ACM) were disposed of in 2015 in the Boone County Landfill.
 The Laboratory complies with the State of Iowa Solid Waste Disposal Rule #102.14 and 40 CFR 61, Subpart M (asbestos NESHAP) when disposing of ACM.
-Figure 3.10-1 shows ACM quantities over the past seven years.
 ACM quantities are dependent upon the amount of renovation activities involving removal of floor tile, fume hoods, and pipe insulation.
+Several fume hoods were disposed of during CY2016 as is reflected in Figure 3.10-1, which shows ACM quantities shipped for disposal over the past six years.

-Figure 3.10-1 Asbestos Containing Material Generation
+Figure 3.10-1 Asbestos Containing Material Disposal